No products in the cart.

 Advanced Hand Therapy Exercises

 Once you’ve mastered the complex hand manipulation exercise, you’ll be ready to work on advanced hand therapy exercises.
-Add these to your home exercise program once you feel ready for a challenge.
+Once you feel ready for a challenge, add these to your home exercise program.

 35. Palm Down Wrist Flexion Exercise (Strengthening)